0sAND1s/HCCmd/README.md

 Space - continuously read file headers for all files on disk.

-How it can be used:
+How to transfer the binary:
 - Use the included HCCMD.tap tape image file with a program that can play tape images on PC/smart phone, like HCDisk, PlayTZX, Tapir.
 - Write the included HCCMD.DSK disk image to a floppy disk using HCDisk.
 - Use a floppy disk emulator like GoTek with HC and transfer the HCCMD.DSK disk image on a USB stick.